felipefischel/cloudflare-enterprise-usage-dashboard/README.md

 ## Configuration

-After deployment, access your dashboard using the link provided by wrangler and configure the following:
+After deployment, access your dashboard using the link provided by wrangler and click the **Settings** icon to configure:

-### API Credentials
+### Account IDs

-Create a 'Read all resources' API token at [Cloudflare Dashboard](https://dash.cloudflare.com/profile/api-tokens)

-Then enter in the dashboard:

-- **Cloudflare API Token**: Your API token created above
+Enter your Cloudflare Account ID(s):

 - **Account IDs**: Found in Cloudflare Dashboard URL or account settings
+- Click **"+ Add Another Account"** to monitor multiple accounts

 **💡 Multi-Account Support:**

-- You can add multiple Cloudflare account IDs to monitor usage across all your accounts
+- Monitor usage across multiple Cloudflare accounts
 - Metrics are automatically aggregated (zones, requests, bandwidth, DNS queries)
-- Your API token must have access to all accounts you want to monitor
+- Your API token (set via wrangler secret) must have access to all accounts
-- Click the "+" button to add more accounts

 ### Contracted Thresholds